-Years ago, when I used to do catering for the Baptist Convention of New England (when we lived in Massachusetts and my husband was employed by that organization), and we often catered luncheons.
-My partner, Carolyn Allen, would make this delicious spread along with a cream cheese and pineapple spread that was out of this world.
+Years ago, I used to do catering for the Baptist Convention of New England (when we lived in Massachusetts and my husband was employed by that organization).
+We often catered luncheons.
+My partner, Carolyn Allen, would make this delicious sandwich filling along with a cream cheese and pineapple spread that was out of this world.

 We would usually serve sandwiches along with salads or soups, and sometimes chips and dip (and, of course, dessert!)
 Even people who didn’t normally eat Pimiento Cheese Sandwiches would eat the stuff Carolyn and I made.
-We had a reputation for good cooking and people would try our culinary offerings even if it wasn’t something they would usually eat.
+We had a reputation for good cooking.
+People would try our culinary offerings even if it wasn’t something they would usually eat.
 We converted many to eating foods they had never tasted before.

-To this day, when we have a houseful of folks over for company most are willing to try a spoonful of anything I make and, more often than not, they end up loving something they may have previously turned up their noses at!
-Hey, I don’t like eating or serving bad-tasting food and I definitely move on from any recipe that doesn’t pass muster. 🙂
+To this day, when we have a houseful of folks over for company, most are willing to try a spoonful of anything I make.
+More often than not, they end up loving something they may have previously turned up their noses at!
+Hey, I don’t like eating or serving bad-tasting food.
+I definitely move on from any recipe that doesn’t pass muster. 🙂

-A couple of weeks ago I wanted to make a few meals for some friends who were moving into their new home so I asked them what kind of sandwiches they ate.
+A couple of weeks ago I wanted to make a few meals for some friends who were moving into their new home.
+I asked them what kind of sandwiches they ate.
 They replied “anything,” except pork, because Tracey is allergic to pork.
 So I started rattling off possibilities, “chicken salad,” — Yes! “egg salad,” Yes! “tuna salad,” Yes!
 What about Pimiento Cheese?
-I figured I had them because it’s not something everyone eats, but, much to my surprise, Tracey said she loved Pimiento Cheese, so I decided to make up a batch for their lunch along with my Greek Pasta Salad and Cream Cheese Brownies.
+I figured I had them, because it’s not something everyone eats.
+But, much to my surprise, Tracey said she loved Pimiento Cheese.
+I decided to make up a batch for their lunch along with my Greek Pasta Salad and Cream Cheese Brownies.
 They loved everything!

 If you’re looking for a great Pimiento Cheese spread recipe, then consider giving this one a try.
 You can make it with all three cheeses; you can make it with just cream cheese; or, you can make it with cream cheese and cheddar cheese which is what I’ve done here.
 If you are looking for gluten free recipes, the spread itself is gluten free when you eliminate the bread.
+Use a gluten free bread or wrap and you’re good to go.
 No matter how you make it, it’s a winner!

 Pimiento Cheese Sandwiches are wonderful.

-You can make this spread with three cheeses: cheddar, velveeta, and cream cheese–or with just one or with two of the three!
+You can make this spread with three cheeses: cheddar, velveeta, and cream cheese.
+Or make it with just one or with two of the three cheeses.
 No matter what combination you use, all turn out quite well.